meleu/my-notes/README.md

 [my-notes repo](https://github.com/meleu/my-notes/) by [meleu](https://github.com/meleu)

-**Note**: if you want to create your own `my-notes` repo and get your docs linked like you're seening below 👇, check the instructions in the [update-readme.sh](https://github.com/meleu/my-notes/blob/master/update-readme.sh) script.
+**Note**: if you want to create your own `my-notes` repo and get your docs linked like you're seeing below 👇, check the instructions in the [update-readme.sh](https://github.com/meleu/my-notes/blob/master/update-readme.sh) script.

 ## 📝 Notes